ExPaNDS-eu/ExPaNDS/WP1/eu-researcher-interview.md

 oh yes that's the whole point. prepare examples.

 ## 9. Is photon and neutron data central to the technologies of the future, for example quantum computers?

+-	In general Yes: for new technologies one need to understand the material it is build upon.
+So like batteries, nano technologies, aging process in material but also ‘cultural heritage’ allowing to read book and other documents w/o opening (breaking) them.
+-	On quantum is the same: There was a task force discussing this at one point Short answer:  We study materials, material properties, including measurements of quantum effects.
+These materials and an understanding of them is needed to make quantum computers.
+But do we make the computers themselves, or have direct input into the machines - no. We are in effect a layer or two back providing measurements and data to those who do that.
+-	BUT : LEAPS meets Quantum Technology in May on Elba

+## 9b.
 How important is photon and neutron data to the development of new medicines and new technologies?

+- I think that has already beeing answered above.
-very. examples again.
+- examples again.

 ## 10. Do you have any plans to extend the project beyond its initial term, how do you anticipate your research will evolve in future?
 Could the Expands project turn into a permanent initiative, will further facilities be added in future?

-god no ;) but mention LEAPS and LENS as permanent initiatives keeping the community together and follow-up projects, we still have a lot to do to keep PaN on top of research data management practices.
+- Not in this particular configuation.
+- As we don't have the ESFRIs in our project, a permanent initiative needs to be broader.
+Which is were LEAPs and LENs come in.
+- They are the backbone for further common development, policies and the launch of more EU project with data policies and improved technologies in mind.
+- But ExPaNDS got them the oportunity and the money to consolidate some topics and to adjust their long term objectives.